Professor and Dean

 Mailing: Box 358530, 18115 Campus Way NE, Bothell, WA 98011-8246

-My research and scholarship fundamentally engage with questions of environmental justice, public wellbeing, equity, and access.
+My research and scholarship engage with questions of environmental justice, public wellbeing, equity, and access.
 As an example, my first book, Pineros: Latino Labor and the Changing Face of Forestry in the Pacific Northwest, provided a critical social history of a previously hidden group of forest workers in Southwestern Oregon’s Rogue Valley and made the structural plight of immigrant workers more central to debates over natural resource management on public lands, labor standards, and immigration policy in the United States.
 This research continues to inform policy and non-profit conversations on labor and natural resources.

 My post-tenure research and scholarship similarly engage topics directly relevant to diversity, equity, and inclusion, including the dynamics of community-based learning and social justice pedagogy.
 For example, in my co-authored article, “Enacting Environmental Justice through the Undergraduate Classroom: The Transformative Potential of Community Engaged Partnerships,” I detail efforts to make the classroom a space in which to engage environmental justice beyond a narrow and short-term focus on the disproportionate impacts of environmental harms on low-income and minority communities to a more expansive and consistent attention to histories of inequality and processes of marginalization.
-My co-author and I argue that community engaged partnerships afford opportunities for educators to combine theory with practice and disrupt students’ assumptions about what or who constitutes the environment.
-In so doing, our students have been able to re-evaluate and reframe their own political and theoretical commitments and carve out meaningful ways to contribute to environmental justice work.

 My current research project explores the history of the first Superfund site in California, the Stringfellow Acid Pits, to better understand how places are produced in the context of invisible flows: of toxics, of groundwater, and less told stories of social mobilization.
-Significantly, this work considers how institutions of expertise often exclude the experiences of those most exposed to harm and, despite deep and persistent uncertainties, authority figures have been called on to minimize concerns about hazardous substances, thus facilitating industrial, military, and economic expansion.
+This work considers how institutions of expertise often exclude the experiences of those most exposed to harm and, despite deep and persistent uncertainties, authority figures have been called on to minimize concerns about hazardous substances, thus facilitating industrial, military, and economic expansion.

 Sarathy, Brinda, Vivien Hamilton, and Janet Brodie, eds.
 2018.
 Inevitably Toxic: Historical Perspectives on Contamination, Exposure, and Expertise.